swolarz/dhcp-server/README.md

 The default path of the configuration file is: `/tmp/dhcpv2/dhcp.conf`.
 The default configuration values are inside: `<project directory>/sample/dhcp.conf.default`.
+Save default configuration values as: `<project directory>/sample/dhcp.conf` and adjust the config values for your needs.

 Configuration values:
 - `LEASE_NET_IP` ip address of the network to which the client want to join